Litetoken/liteblockd/docs/API.rst

 API Changes
 -------------

-This section documents any changes to the ``craftblockd`` API, for version numbers where there were API-level modifications.
+This section documents any changes to the ``liteblockd`` API, for version numbers where there were API-level modifications.

 1.5
 ^^^^^^^^^^^^^^^^^^^^^^^^^^